Local Government Economic Development Incentives

 During the 2010 Regular Session, the Florida Legislature enacted Committee Substitute for Senate Bill 1752, relating to economic development, which was later codified as Chapter 2010-147, Laws of Florida.
 The law amended Sections 125.045 and 166.021, Florida Statutes, to impose new economic development reporting requirements on county and municipal governments.

 By January 15th of each year, each county government shall report to the Office of Economic and Demographic Research (EDR) the economic development incentives in excess of $25,000 paid to businesses during the previous local fiscal year.
 Additionally, each municipal government having annual revenues or expenditures greater than $250,000 shall report the economic development incentives in excess of $25,000 paid to businesses during the previous local fiscal year.
 Please note that municipal governments having annual revenues or expenditures less than $250,000 are exempt from this reporting requirement.
 Pursuant to law, county and municipal governments must report their economic development incentives in the format specified by EDR.

-The online 2018-19 survey has been finalized with no significant changes to the format or questions.
+The online 2019-20 survey has been finalized with no significant changes to the format or questions.
 In addition to county and municipal governments, Community Redevelopment Agencies (CRAs) are being asked to complete the survey questionnaire.
-The response deadline has been further extended to Tuesday, March 31, 2020, in order to give counties, municipalities, and CRAs, which have not yet responded, the opportunity to complete the survey questionnaire.
+Pursuant to law, the deadline to complete the survey questionnaire is Friday, January 15, 2021.

-Local government officials may fulfill this reporting requirement by accessing the online survey at an external website.
+Local government officials fulfill this reporting requirement by accessing the online survey at an external website.
 Please refer to the first link [cfm] provided below.
-For electronic filers, EDR recommends that the survey respondent print the survey PDF (i.e., the second link below) and gather the relevant information prior to beginning the online survey.
+EDR recommends that the survey respondent print the survey PDF (i.e., the second link below) and gather the relevant information prior to beginning the online survey.